raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

 1. Once you've clicked the **Create an Access Token** button, refresh the page and you'll see a new section beneath the **Application Settings** with your access token details.

 1. You should now be able to see your **Consumer key**, **Consumer secret**, **Access token**, and **Access token secret**.
 You'll need these four keys to connect to your Twitter account from your Python code.
-Don't share these keys with anyone as they can be used without the account's password.
+Don't share these keys with anyone, as they can be used without the account's password.
 If you share your code online, make sure not to include these keys.
 If you ever accidentally share or publish these keys, you should regenerate the keys at [apps.twitter.com](https://apps.twitter.com).

 ![Twitter keys](images/twitter-keys.png)